• 1-720-733-0184

 Qualifications of a Gestational Carrier:

-• Ideal BMI of 19-32 (check with this BMI Calculator)
+• BMI: Between 19–32 (check with this BMI Calculator)

 • Partner (if applicable) must be available for evaluation

-• No history of extreme post-partum depression
+• No history of severe post-partum depression or anxiety

 Do’s and Don’ts During Your Cycle

-Recommended
+Recommended Guidelines

 Diet

-• Eat a healthy, well-balanced diet
+• Maintain a healthy, balanced diet

 Exercise